 The battle for the Tattersall Cup came down to the two Reichel Pugh 66s in Alive and Wild Oats X. With a late charge from Alive, they were able to make the time needed to be able to jump the all female team aboard Wild Oats X and then sit an wait to see where the rest of the fleet would place.

 The 2017 Rolex Sydney Hobart Yacht Race defied all odds continuing the run of near perfect weather conditions propelling the super-maxis accross Bass Straight and in to Hobart in record time.
 The front runners for Line Honours included the multiple title holder Wild Oats XI and the newly bought LDV Comanche, now owned by Jim Cooney.
 After a close incident at Sydney Heads the title was decided in the Jury Room with Wild Oats XI being penalised 1 hour and giving the new race record of 1 day 9 hours 15 minutes and 24 seconds to LDV Comanche.

-For the Overall Win and the prize of the Tattersall Cup the downwind race favored the mid sized boats with Matt Allen's newly commissioned TP52 Ichi Ban as a favourite leading in to the race.
+For the Overall Win and the prize of the Tattersall Cup the downwind race favoured the mid sized boats with Matt Allen's newly commissioned TP52 Ichi Ban as a favourite leading into the race.
 With the TP52 class growing rapidly the competition was fierce with the winning boat having to sail a flawless race.
 Allen was able to test the newly built Botin 52 in the lead up Blue Water Pointscore races where he and his team won convincingly.
 In the end Ichi Ban was able to take the win by 20 minutes on corrected time over previous champion Quest.

 The 72nd edition of the Rolex Sydney Hobart Yacht Race was won in record time.
 It was the first time that more than one boat had broken the record, with Perpetual LOYAL crossing the line in first, Giacomo second and Scallywag third.